mikeferguson/brewing/brewlog/002-hefeweizen.md

 Notes:

  * Still yielded only 2.25 gallons of wort in fermenter. (the Anvil measured 2.5g before transferring).
    There was lots of particulate.
- * OG target was 1.049 - came up short at 1.045.
+ * OG target was 1.049 - came up short at 1.045 (65% brewhouse efficiency).
  * Water supplements are estimated - the new scale doesn't seem to want to measure less than 1 gram.